priamus-lab/LCWB/README.md

 ## Credits
-The structure of the .csv files contained in this folder (and subfolders), as well as part of their content, was inspired by the .csv files composing the AudioSet dataset which is made available by Google Inc. under a [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license, while its ontology is available under a [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/) license.
+The structure of the .csv files contained in this folder (and subfolders), as well as part of their content, was inspired by the CSV files composing the AudioSet dataset which is made available by Google Inc. under a [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license, while its ontology is available under a [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/) license.

 Particularly, from AudioSet, we retrieved:
-- The structure of the .csv files as discussed above.
+- The structure of the CSV files as discussed above.
-- Data contained in GE_data.csv (which is a minimal portion of data made available by AudioSet) as well as the related 19 classes (in GE_labels.csv) which we selected among the about 527 classes included in the [AudioSet ontology](https://research.google.com/audioset/ontology/index.html).
+- Data contained in GE_data.csv (which is a minimal portion of data made available by AudioSet) as well as the related 19 classes (in GE_labels.csv) which we selected among the hundreds of classes included in the [AudioSet ontology](https://research.google.com/audioset/ontology/index.html).

 Data contained in XX_data.csv files other than GE_data.csv have been retrieved by manually analysing several YouTube videos.
 Then, the related XX_labels.csv files have been created consequently.

 More about downloading the AudioSet dataset can be found [here](https://research.google.com/audioset/download.html).

-## Future Release
+## Furhter Information
-In the near future, a replication package is expected to be released by making available the source code of the Deep Learning Network adopted within the aforementioned manuscript.
+The same data have also been released on Kaggle.
+By visiting the [RAILS Benchmarks profile](https://www.kaggle.com/railsbenchmarks), you can find these and other data related to the majority of the research activities performed in the context of the RAILS project.